The Basic Rules of Roulette

 Can you bet on every number at once?

-Yes, but it does not help.
-If you place a €1 straight-up bet on all 37 numbers (€37 total), exactly one wins and pays €35 — you lose €2.
-The house edge is baked in regardless of coverage.
-The only way to reduce the house edge is to choose a better wheel variant or find a table with La Partage.
+Yes — but it does not help.
+A €1 straight-up bet on all 37 numbers costs €37 total.
+Exactly one wins and pays €35 — you lose €2.
+The house edge is built in regardless of coverage.
+The only way to reduce it is to choose a better variant or find a La Partage table.

 What is the Gambler’s Fallacy?